"CATCH YOU FUCKERS AT A BAD TIME?"

 But there’s obviously something autobiographical in David’s disagreement with Yung Felon, who is more concerned with his music making money than having integrity.
 I like how David doesn’t immediately dismiss his artistry, even seems to try to encourage him.
 When the movie really started ripping was when I started thinking he might try to save Yung Felon rather than defeat him, offer him a record contract in exchange for the money.
 It seemed like he was considering it, anyway.

 When you think about it which one of these guys is gonna have more to say in his music?
-Maybe he could learn something from a guy like that.
+This guy?

 It is weird that a movie partly about protecting the legacy of Black music has an intentionally old-timey orchestral score by a white dude.
 Okay, so Drossin did the orchestration for Terence Blanchard on seven previous Lee projects and was RZA’s collaborator for BLADE: TRINITY, THE PROTECTOR, THE MAN WITH THE IRON FISTS, and Afro Samurai.
 He’s approved.
 So the weird thing isn’t Drossin as much as what Lee asks him to do – I think he’s channeling how he used Aaron Copland music in HE GOT GAME, but that was interspersed with an entire album of new Public Enemy songs!
 I think the movie picks up when the chase overlaps with the Eddie Palmieri Salsa Orchestra performing on the street for Puerto Rico Day, and then when David’s going-to-get-shit-done scenes are scored by “The Big Payback” and “Paid the Cost to Be the Boss” (after an earlier scene where he asked a portrait of James Brown “What would you do, James?”